 You must distribute film notices 72 hours before the shoot date/time.

-Film SF charges on a per-day basis based on the locations you list and shoot dates in your film permit application.
+Film SF charges on a per-day basis based on the locations you list and shoot dates in your application for San Francisco film permits.
 Keep in mind depending on where you plan to specifically shoot, you may need to pay extra fees.

 Film SF doesn't issue blanket permits that allow filming the entire city.
 However, you can submit a permit application with specific neighborhood locations within a grid to shoot.
 Filming within any grid is subject to the locations Film SF can permit (mainly city streets and sidewalks).
 See the grid example they provide on their website.

-These b-roll locations are for crews of 5 people or under.
+These b-roll locations are for crews of five people or less.
 Film SF considers larger crew on a case-by-case review.

-Any production requesting a film permit must have valid proof of insurance coverage.
+Any production requesting San Francisco film permits must have valid proof of insurance coverage.

 The City and County of San Francisco